How Much Is a Fulbright Scholarship Worth?

 These are the standard award benefits that apply to all Fulbright U.S. student grants:

-- 24/7 support line to address both urgent and non-urgent issues
+- 24/7 support line for urgent and non-urgent situations

-- One year of non-competitive eligibility hiring status within the federal government
+- 12 months of non-competitive eligibility (NCE) hiring status within the federal government

 Additional Grant Benefits for Fulbright US Student Grants to Post Countries